Skip to main content Skip to secondary navigation

 Read the question wording.

-About 70-75% of Americans wanted the government to require or give tax breaks to encourage companies to develop more energy efficient appliances in recent years, with 71% of Americans reporting this belief in 2020 (see the figure below).
+About 70-75% of Americans believed that the U.S. government should require or give tax breaks to encourage companies to develop more energy efficient appliances.
+In 2024, 68% of Americans reported this belief (see the figure below).

 Read the question wording.